-NCHRP Project Panel D10-21 decided that a preliminary study should be carried out under NCHRP Project 20-5, "Synthesis of Information Related to Highway Problems," and \$25,000 of the \$250,000 that was originally allocated for this study were reallocated for this purpose.
-Research has been completed, and the final report has been published as NCHRP Synthesis of Highway Practice 86.
+NCHRP Project Panel D10-21 decided that a preliminary study should be carried out under NCHRP Project 20-5.
+"Synthesis of Information Related to Highway Problems," and \$25,000 of the \$250,000 that was originally allocated for this study were reallocated for this purpose.
+Research has been completed, and the final report has been published as: